-With that in mind, we asked experts for their advice on what’s shaping and shaking the world of project management in 2023 and compiled our top 12 project management predictions.
+With that in mind, we asked experts for their advice on what will be shaping and shaking the world of project management in 2024.
+Based on that, we’ve compiled our top 14 project management predictions.

-Recent years have seen AI adoption on a larger scale by organizations to ensure successful project completion in several ways such as:
+For automation, recent years have seen AI adoption on a larger scale by organizations to ensure successful project completion in several ways, such as: